Have You Ever Wondered How Much

 Another Way To Steal

-The one thing that overwhelmed the German economy was the entry of the United into the conflict.
-This provided vast industrial resources to the poor allies that were just about as broke as Germany was at that point.
-Despite an army vastly superior to what the allies fielded Germany foundered for a lack of financing.
-Without funds or credit it could not replenish artillery shells or ammunition, nor could it pay the military or even provide it with adequate food for a proper diet.
+Consequently, despite an army vastly superior to what the allies fielded, Germany foundered for a lack of financing.
+Without funds or credit it could not replenish its artillery shells or ammunition, nor could it pay the military or even provide it with adequate food for a proper diet.

 With an inflation of 3,500% per month raging in the 1920s, the Weimar government of Germany became notorious for its uncontrollable hyper-inflation.
 For example, a 1923-issue of the 50 million mark banknote that would have been worth about $12 million only 9 years earlier was worth approximately $1 when it was printed, but the note was practically worthless just a few weeks later because of even more inflation.